davidson16807/relativity.scad/README.md

 	align([1,0,0])
 	rod(d=7, h=$parent_size.z);

 But the library does more.
 Way more.
-The library does to OpenSCAD what css does for html - it seperates presentation from content.
+The library does to OpenSCAD what css does for html:

+*It seperates presentation from content.*

 You can build a single model that defines all the parts of a project and how they interact, then create a presentation layer to isolate a printable part using [show](https://github.com/davidson16807/relativity.scad/wiki/CSG-operations#show) or [hide](https://github.com/davidson16807/relativity.scad/wiki/CSG-operations#hide).
 You can also go the opposite way - you can define a series of components, then define attachment points for each and use [attach](https://github.com/davidson16807/relativity.scad/wiki/CSG-operations#attach) to pop them into place like lego blocks.

 Here's a full listing of CSG operations